p-barbeiro/p-barbeiro/README.md

 # 👋 Hi there, welcome to my GitHub!

 ## About Me
-🌐 I work in **software technical support and development**, combining problem-solving with building impactful solutions.
+🌐 I work as **application engineer and software developer**, combining problem-solving with building impactful solutions.

 🌱 Currently exploring **WSL2 and containerized development** environments, especially for Laravel projects.